waftter/waftter-core-server/README.md

 # Waftter Core
-Waftter Core is a web API to use Twitter API.
+There are unusable APIs on twitter from browser directly.
-There is unusable a API on twitter from browser directly.
+For example, twitter APIs do not permit Resource Sharing so your browser cannot access Twitter APIs from other domain.
-We provide API to use Twitter API indirectly.
+We provide library and proxy-server to use Twitter API indirectly.